mbruges/zola/content/learn/textbook/an-easy-passage.md

 oyster-painted toenails of an outstretched foot
 which catch the sunlight briefly like the
 flash of armaments before
 dropping gracefully into the shade of the house.

+- DEFINITIONS:
+  - crouched: (v) to bend down low
+  - flank: (n) side of an object
+  - petrified: (adj) hardened, preserved
+  - omens: (n) signs of future events
+  - armaments: (n) military weapons, gear